jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 'DEFR14C' (Definitive revised information statement materials[^4])

-'NT 10-K' (Notice under Rule 12b25 of inability to timely file all or part of a Form 10-K, 10-KSB, or 10KT[^5])

 'SC 14F1/A' (Third party tender offer statement filed pursuant to Rule 14d-1(b) by foreign issuers (Amendment)[^6])

+The Indicted class filed these types of filings more frequently than did the Not Indicted class, as illustrated in the plot below.

 ![filings.png](/static/img/filings.png)

 ## Balancing the scales

 My baseline accuracy for this project was 99.7%.
 This means that if you guessed that a corporation was not indicted (0 in the target column), you would be right 99.7% of the time.
 With my majority and minority classes so imbalanced, it is difficult for the machine to pick up on the (very subtle) signals that the minority class is sending out.
 To counter-act this imbalance, I used several different class balancing techniques to amplify the minority class's signals.

 First, I used a resampling technique called downsampling from scikit-learn's utils package.
-This technique allowed me to reduce the majority
+This technique allowed me to reduce the majority population to whatever size I wanted.
+I chose to downsample my majority class from 65,324 down to 10,000.

-Because I had such dramatically imbalanced classes, I knew I needed to implement sampling techniques.
-First, I downsampled my majority class from 65,000 to 5,000 to help my models be more sensitive to my target class.
+Talk here about using SMOTEENN and describing what it does - maybe confirm shapes?

 Then, I took that downsampled dataset and did two train-test-splits on it - the first set would be used to initially train my models on my X_train and y_train.
 Within this first set, I would conduct another train-test-split on my X_train and y_train which would be split into my cross-validation set (X_train_val, y_train_val, X_test_val, y_test_val).
 Cross validating my models on a dataset that the model hasn't been trained on guards against overfitting my models to any one particular dataset.
 If and when I was satisfied with the results of my models and satisfied with how my parameters were tuned, I would then predict on the X_test from the initial train-test-split - another dataset that the models have not yet seen.